HoaiAnHo/ECS-150-Project1/REPORT.md

 issue we ran into was that although the pipeline was implemented between two commands, and we would get the output needed from the second command, the last execution would never finish and we would be forced to kill the shell in order to continue.
+It looks like the issue might've been a file closing issue, but we couldn't figure out the cause or solution in time.

 The initial plan was to utilize a loop to count the number of pipe meta characters, then use that number to loop through the full command to split into smaller raw commands.
 We would then create an array of command line structs where certain indexes would hold those commands in order.
 The process of parsing through commands to assign an individual struct its own argument members would also be a loop dependent on the number of commands given on the line.
+We would then create the file descriptors and pipe them for two commands.
 After the process, we then enter the execution phase.
-I was assuming sm
+We were assuming that based on many OH recommendations, we would have to do the usual forking process and execution function, but after the first wait call finishes the first child (who redirects its output to the pipe), we then fork a second time and redirect input for the second child.
+This resulted in a lot of nested if/else statements (which if we could dedicate more time, we'd have to clean up).

 ## Phase 6
 We were able to implement standard input redirection by using similar logic to